vega/altair/doc/user_guide/encoding.rst

 missing    The count of null or undefined field values.
-N/A q1         The lower quartile boundary of values.                                       :ref:`gallery_boxplot_max_min` q3         The upper quartile boundary of values.                                       :ref:`gallery_boxplot_max_min` ci0        The lower boundary of the bootstrapped 95% confidence interval of the mean.  :ref:`gallery_error_bars_with_ci` ci1        The upper boundary of the bootstrapped 95% confidence interval of the mean.  :ref:`gallery_error_bars_with_ci` stderr     The standard error of the field values.
+N/A q1         The lower quartile boundary of values.                                       :ref:`gallery_boxplot_max_min` q3         The upper quartile boundary of values.                                       :ref:`gallery_boxplot_max_min` ci0        The lower boundary of the bootstrapped 95% confidence interval of the mean.  :ref:`gallery_sorted_error_bars_with_ci` ci1        The upper boundary of the bootstrapped 95% confidence interval of the mean.  :ref:`gallery_sorted_error_bars_with_ci` stderr     The standard error of the field values.
 N/A stdev      The sample standard deviation of field values.
 N/A stdevp     The population standard deviation of field values.
 N/A